jjfumero/marawacc/README.md

 Marawacc makes use of the Graal compiler and Truffle DSL ([https://github.com/graalvm/graal](https://github.com/graalvm/graal)) to optimise Java and R programs on top of the JVM.

-Marawacc integrates an API, called **JPAI** (Java Programming Array Interface) [2] to develop GPU and multi-core Java applications using the Function interface in Java 8.
+Marawacc integrates an API, called **JPAI** (Java Parallel Array Interface) [2] to develop GPU and multi-core Java applications using the Function interface in Java 8.
 JPAI is a new Java API based on Java 8 Stream for parallel and heterogeneous programming.
 JPAI uses algorithmic skeletons and the new feature of Java lambda expressions to facilitate the programmability and readability.
 Parallel operations using map/reduce in JPAI can be composed and reused.